This page presents the Projects settings in Substance Designer, and the settings contained within.

 Default: Ambient Light only

 This settings allows you to add and edit aliases.
+When an alias is applied, it replaces the mapped path using the following syntax: <alias>://.

 Aliases are global to the application.
 This means they will be applied to all paths used in the application, as well as all paths in loaded SBSPRJ Project Settings files.
 Keep that in mind when setting up your project environment!